tildeholmqvist/happyroom/README.md

 - FAQ Page.
 - 404 Error Page.

-When validating these pages a few errors occured:
+When validating these pages a few errors occurred:
 - Register Page.
   - An error indicating that the element ul is not allowed as a child of the element small.
 This error is related to the Django Allauth templates and was left unfixed.